magicdude4eva/MD4ECryptoBot/README.md

 ## Final

-If Gekko helped you in any way, you can always leave me a tip at (BTC) 13r1jyivitShUiv9FJvjLH7Nh1ZZptumwW
+If this helped you in any way, you can always leave me a tip at (Riple) rPz4YgyxPpk7xqQQ9P7CqNFvK17nhBdfoy
+(BTC)   35cAMxpiNJ4VS1pLj2YtBee31BXopHG7oN
+(ETH)   0xa6fc81020a27CC9eE8ba7f96c1723Bd7EE043639
+(LTC)   MFJahbPaLLXgFPHaksmgzSmPxaX2zWTeLi